nhejazi/haldensify/paper/paper.md

 asymptotic properties, but undersmoothing may be used to select a more appropriate estimator.
 The `haldensify` package implements nonparametric IPW estimators that incorporate several undersmoothing selectors in the `ipw_shift()` function.
-For a formal description of the selectors and numerical experiments examining their performance, see @hejazi2022efficient.
+For a formal description of these selectors and numerical experiments examining the performance of the resultant IPW estimators, see @hejazi2022efficient.

 # `haldensify`'s Scope